hkurokawa/code-review-as-journey/presentation.md

 Before discussing about code, we should share common values in our team.
 Regarding coding rule or architecture, What is valueable thing in your team?
 1.In our team, elegance of architecture doesn't matter.
-Easy and simple way is the best way.
+Easy and simple way is the best.
 Because releases of Android platform or libraries which we use are very frequent.
 We need to update them as early as possible.
 So we focus on how is it easy to change, fix or add new features.